dhanush251201/flashcards-app/AI_ANSWER_CHECKING_SETUP.md

 ## Example Workflow

+### Practice Mode Workflow

-Here's a complete test scenario:
+Here's a complete test scenario for Practice mode:

 1. **Setup OpenAI** (or Ollama)
 2. **Create a test deck** with a SHORT_ANSWER question: